They say art is in the eye of the beholder. But what happens if you’re holding it—and then drop it?

 There are a lot of benefits to adding Extra Coverage: you won’t pay any deductible on your claims; you’ll be covered for higher dollar amounts; and you’ll also be set for things your base policy doesn’t cover, like accidental damage or loss.

 You can learn more than you’d ever want to know about the ins and outs of Extra Coverage by reading our guide here.

 Does Lemonade cover every type of art?

 Extra Coverage is restricted to certain mediums: paintings that hang on the wall; photographs; serigraphs and lithographs (types of prints); and sculptures, on a case-by-case basis.

-BTW, your basic renters or homeowners insurance does cover these same type of artworks against specific named perils, but only for their Actual Cash Value.
+So you know, your basic renters or homeowners insurance does cover these same type of artworks against specific named perils, but only for their Actual Cash Value.
 That’s a fancy way of saying you’d only be reimbursed for the cost of the physical materials that went into the specific piece, like paint or clay—not for the value the object magically achieves once it’s seen as a work of Art, with a capital A.